denten-books/plain-text/2-surface.md

 writing and reading from the act of transmission, similar to the way the perforated music roll decouples the act of playing the piano from the performance.
-Using external storage media like ticker tape and punch cards, a message could be prepared in advance and "fed" into the mechanism for transmission at rates far exceeded the possibilities of hand-operated Morse telegraphy.
+Using external storage media like ticker tape and punch cards, a message could be prepared in advance to be "fed" into the mechanism for transmission at rates far exceeded the possibilities of hand-operated Morse telegraphy.
 Unlike the Morse alphabet which varied in length, the Baudot in particular fixed the length of the encoding to five spaces or "bits."
 Five